spinnaker/spinnaker.github.io/reference/artifacts/from-build-triggers.md

 ### Warning

 Spinnaker > 1.15.x uses Jinjava 2.2.3 which does not support methods such as `tojson`.
-Make sure to use supported Jina syntax
+Make sure to use supported Jinja syntax

 ## Supplied templates